Yes, America's Anchorman returns Monday for a full week of all-American excellence in broadcasting.

 Who knows?

-They have a bunny team six uh that goes around harassing, goes around poking through the backyards of children's magicians on the off chance that they might be using rabbits on stage.
+They have a bunny team six that goes around harassing, goes around poking through the backyards of children's magicians on the off chance that they might be using rabbits on stage.

-Uh they want to know how he will protect his rabbit during a disaster.
+They want to know how he will protect his rabbit during a disaster.

 He can't, it's not enough to say, well, I'll just carry him round in the top hat.

-I'll carry him round in the top hat, I'll put the top hat on my head and I will flee, because they're saying, no, it's a tornado.
+I'll put the top hat on my head and I will flee because they're saying, no, it's a tornado.

-who I gather is the assistant in the spangled tights and all the rest of it, and who gets sawn in half and all the rest of it, after she's been sawn in half, will she still be able to implement the rabbit uh the rabbit rescue disaster relief plan in a way that is in compliance with the United States Department of Agriculture.
+The United States Department of Agriculture requires a children's magician to have a written disaster plan for evacuating his rabbit and needs to demonstrate that he and in this case his wife, who I gather is the assistant in the spangled tights and all the rest of it, and who gets sawn in half and all the rest of it, after she's been sawn in half, will she still be able to implement the rabbit,

-But I would if they did, I would bet you could f you would you would not find anywhere in uh New Hampshire or in Rhode Island or in Virginia a children's magician who in amongst all the swarms of new officers that George the Third was sending hither to eat out their substance.
+George III wouldn't have thought it would never have occurred to George III to have, I don't know whether they had children's magicians in the 13 colonies, but I would, if they did, I would bet you could you would you would not find anywhere in New Hampshire or in Rhode Island or in Virginia a children's magician who in amongst all the swarms of new officers that George III was sending hither to eat out their substance,

-Uh so we should take seriously without you don't have to agree, you don't have to go the full Oliver Stone uh to see that uh that uh American bureaucracy is out of control, American bureaucracy is far too many powers, American bureaucracy lives in a kind of fantasy world.
+You don't have to agree, you don't have to go the full Oliver Stone to see that American bureaucracy is out of control.

-Mark Stein in for Rush will take your call straight ahead.
+Mark Stein in for Rush.

-Mark Stein in for Rush will take your call straight ahead.
+We'll take your call straight ahead.

-Mark Stein in Farush on the EIB network.
+Mark Stein in for Rush on the EIB network.

 Let's go to Sherry in Memphis, Tennessee.